Great Pyramid of Giza: Herodotus

 The ancient Greek historian Herodotus, writing in the 5th century BC, is one of the first major authors to mention the pyramid.
 In the second book of his work The Histories, he discusses the history of Egypt and the Great Pyramid.
 This report was created more than 2000 years after the structure was built, meaning that Herodotus obtained his knowledge mainly from a variety of indirect sources, including officials and priests of low rank, local Egyptians, Greek immigrants, and Herodotus's own interpreters.
 Accordingly, his explanations present themselves as a mixture of comprehensible descriptions, personal descriptions, erroneous reports, and fantastical legends; as a result, many of the speculative errors and confusions about the monument can be traced back to Herodotus and his work.

 Herodotus writes that the Great Pyramid was built by Khufu (Hellenized as Cheops) who, he erroneously relays, ruled after the Ramesside Period (the 19th dynasty and the 20th dynasty).
 Khufu was a tyrannical king, Herodotus claims, which may explain the Greek's view that such buildings can only come about through cruel exploitation of the people.
 Herodotus states that gangs of 100,000 labourers worked on the building in three-month shifts, taking 20 years to build.
 In the first ten years a wide causeway was erected, which, according to Herodotus, was almost as impressive as the construction of the pyramids themselves.
 It measured nearly 1 km long and 20 yards wide, and elevated to a height of 16 yards, consisting of stone polished and carved with figures.

-Underground chambers were made on the hill whereon the pyramids stand.
-These were intended to be burial places for Khufu himself and were encompassed with water by a channel brought in from the Nile.
-Herodotus later states that at the Pyramid of Khafre (located beside the Great Pyramid) the Nile flows through a built passage to an island in which Khufu is buried.
-Hawass interprets this to be a reference to the "Osiris Shaft" which is located at the causeway of Khafre, south of the Great Pyramid.
+Underground chambers were made on the hill where the pyramids stand.
+These were intended to be burial places for Khufu himself and were supplied with water by a channel brought in from the Nile.
+Herodotus later states that at the Pyramid of Khafre (beside the Great Pyramid) the Nile flows through a built passage to an island in which Khufu is buried.
+Hawass interprets this to be a reference to the "Osiris Shaft", which is located at the causeway of Khafre, south of the Great Pyramid.

-Herodotus described an inscription on the outside of the pyramid which, according to his translators, indicated the amount of radishes, garlic and onions that the workers would have eaten while working on the pyramid.
+Herodotus described an inscription on the outside of the pyramid, which, according to his translators, indicated the amount of radishes, garlic and onions that the workers would have eaten while working on the pyramid.
 This could be a note of restoration work that Khaemweset, son of Rameses II, had carried out.
-Apparently, Herodotus’ companions and interpreters could not read the hieroglyphs or deliberately gave him false information.
+Apparently, Herodotus' companions and interpreters could not read the hieroglyphs or deliberately gave him false information.